dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 <!-- A model can only be as good as the data it's trained on.
 Bad data produce bad models. -->

-But how exactly do we even begin inspecting the images?
-Especially if the dataset is huge?
+But how do we even begin inspecting large datasets of images effectively and efficiently?
 And can we really do it on a local computer quickly, for free?

 Sounds too good to be true eh?